ClareMSYanGit/Interop-TestSuites/ExchangeMAPI/Docs/ExchangeMAPITestSuiteDeploymentGuide.md

 The Exchange MAPI Test Suite deployment guide introduces the hardware and software requirements of the test suite client, and the requirements of the system under test (SUT) if the test suites run against Exchange Server.
-The guide also introduces the topics on how to deploy, configure and run the test suites, and view test suite reports.
+The guide also introduces topics on how to deploy, configure and run the test suites, and view test suite reports.

 Prerequisites